FahzainAhmad/fraud-detection-ml/README.md

 - If needed, tune threshold after training instead of always using 0.50

 ## Final Note
-This project is mainly for learning and comparison.
 It shows a full end-to-end fraud detection workflow in a clear and practical way.